frankelavsky/academic_homepage/_posts/2025-04-22-data-to-ink.md

 <figure>
     <img src="https://www.frank.computer/images/key_level_run.png" alt="Bar chart showing the quantity of successful and failed dungeon runs ranging from +2 to +20."/>
     <figcaption>Distribution of mythic+ dungeons run at various keystone levels.
-This chart has the hero image used in the game's loading screen as a background for the visualization's data.</figcaption>
+This chart has the hero image used in the game's loading screen as a background for the visualization's data.
+(Also, as an aside: these charts were made with Highcharts!
+I love that the gaming community I am part of uses a chart library that I contributed a tiny bit of research towards.) <a href="https://www.wowhead.com/news/holy-paladins-challenging-discipline-in-20s-tww-season-2-mythic-rankings-week-9-376766">Source: Wowhead</a></figcaption>
 </figure>

 Uh oh!
 Now *this* is illegal embellishment, for sure!